hazelcast/hazelcast/docs/design/tpc/01-configuration.md

 ## Description

-All tpc related config should be in a separate node called `tpc` because having all related configuration one place is cleaner.
+All tpc related config should be in a separate node called `tpc` because having all related configuration in one place is cleaner.

 Regarding port configuration user will only be able to configure an integer.
 Server will create `eventloop-count` ports starting from that